What should you put on your CTO resume?

 Did you know that writing a generic resume cuts your shortlist chances by half or even more?
 While the exact numbers are a blur, it is a commonly held consensus that writing a generic resume is detrimental to your shortlist chances.

-In a game of multiple job applications, your CTO resume needs to stand out.
+In the course of multiple job applications, your CTO resume needs to stand out.
 Only then will you get noticed by a potential employer or hiring manager.
-And only then will you get shortlisted for the job of your dreams.

 Since you're a CTO applying for the same position elsewhere or an aspiring CTO with tons of relevant experience and expertise in the field, your resume will likely get directly evaluated by key company stakeholders themselves.